What do we know about Mahishasur and Durga?

 - The most important objective of this programme is for the Bahujan community to resolve to stay united, reestablish its culture and get back its lost material prosperity.
 The speeches, seminars, etc should be centred on these themes.

-(This material was prepared by the organizers of the 2013 Mahishasur Martyrdom Day in JNU with the help of cultural activists from other universities.
-It was originally published in Hindi in the booklet Mahishasur (2014) and was later translated into English by Sandeep Kumar Yadav.
-The views expressed here are solely of the organisers and their associates.
-These views, especially in the context of making a “statue” of Mahishasur, does not represent Forward Press’ editorial policy.
-Forward Press does not support idol worship in any form.)
+(This is an edited version of the material prepared by the organizers of the 2013 Mahishasur Martyrdom Day in JNU with the help of cultural activists from other universities.
+It was originally published in Hindi in the booklet Mahishasur (2014).
+Forward Press does not support idol worship in any form and appeals to Mahishasur Day organizers to refrain from installing Mahishasur idols. -Editor)

 Click here to purchase a copy of the book on Amazon

 The English edition of the book has been titled Mahishasur: A People’s Hero.
-Copies are available with The Marginalised and also here on Amazon.
+Copies are available here on Amazon.

 For the e-book version, click here